tarantool/doc/doc/1.7/book/box/box_index.rst

     .. data:: parts

-        An array describing index key fields.
+        An array describing .
 To learn more about the index field types, refer to :ref:`this table <box_space-index_field_types>`.

         :rtype: table